The Day of Battle

 Medical authorities placed Sergeant Tisdale and other sufferers into the makeshift hospital ward at the Evangelical Lutheran Church on East Church Street.
 The photograph taken inside during these moments illustrates what Tisdale witnessed:

 A rough board floor was laid over the tops of the pews.
 Folding iron bedsteads with mattresses, clean white sheets, pillows, blankets, and clean underclothing, hospital dressing gowns, slippers, etc. were furnished us freely.
 The citizens came in twice a day with a host of luxuries, cordials, etc. for our comfort.
 The church finely finished off within, well ventilated and our situation as pleasant and comfortable as could be made.

-While troops continued to pass through the city and the wounded straggled in from the battlefield, a furor grew over the telegrams and reports emerging from a new battlefield at Sharpsburg, 25 miles west of Frederick.
+While troops continued to pass through the city and the wounded straggled in from the battlefield, a commotion grew over the telegrams and reports emerging from a new battlefield at Sharpsburg, 25 miles west of Frederick.
 “This city is very much excited, and all sorts of rumors from the battlefield are circulating,” wrote a reporter from the New York Herald on the evening of the 17th.
 “The latest and most reliable information to be had is derived from a gentleman who left the vicinity of the fight between two and three o’clock this afternoon.”

 The reporter also noted that the Unionists of Frederick rejoiced at the word of a great Union victory and that several thousand Union troops passing through the city that evening “were enthusiastically greeted by the citizens, flags waved by ladies from the windows, etc.”